earthlab/abc-classroom/docs/manage-assignments/new_assignment.rst

     optional arguments:
-      -h, --help            show this help message and exit --custom-message      Use a custom commit message for git.
-Will open the default git text editor for entry (if not set, uses default message 'Initial commit').
+      -h, --help            show this help message and exit --commit-message      Provide a custom commit message for git (if not set, uses default message 'Initial commit').
       --github              Also perform the GitHub operations (create remote repo on GitHub and push to remote (by default, only does